 - Sewing machines

-- Tools and a workstation for doing stained glass.
+- Tools and equipment for doing stained glass.

-Our members can use a keycard system to access and use the makerspace everyday from 8 AM to 10 PM.
+Our members can use the makerspace anytime they want from 8 AM to 10 PM daily.

 In addition, we have staff and volunteers at the space on: